ychab/wagtail_folioblog/README.md

 # FolioBlog, a Wagtail portfolio / blog demo

-The FolioBlog project is the combination of a portfolio and a basic blog, build with the powerful Wagtail CMS.
+The FolioBlog project is the combination of a portfolio and blogs, with a **multi-tenancy** + **multi-language** context, build with the powerful Wagtail CMS.

 It's main goal is to be a showcase for best practices integrations with:

 Backend:
 * [Django Web Framework](https://www.djangoproject.com/)